Azure-Samples/azure-spring-boot-samples/servicebus/spring-cloud-azure-starter-integration-servicebus/servicebus-integration-queue/README.md

 ## Key concepts

-This code sample demonstrates how to use Spring Integration for Azure Service Bus Queue.
+This code sample demonstrates how to use Spring Integration for Azure Service Bus.

 ## Getting started